nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 3. The java version will be displayed here.
 As long as you have a java version higher than 11, CMM will work as expected.

    ![Cli3](images/Cli3.png)
+    <div style="page-break-after: always;"></div>

-4. If you get a response similar to the one below, it is likely that you do not have java installed, or did not properly set up Java after installing.
+5. If you get a response similar to the one below, it is likely that you do not have java installed, or did not properly set up Java after installing.
 Either way, you can head over to [Installing Java](#installing-java) to find the steps to easily fix this problem.